mahaloz/ctf-wiki-en/docs/misc/picture/jpg.md

 ## File Structure

-- JPEG has a lossy compression format, the pixel information is saved into a file and then readout, some of the pixel values will have a little change.
+- JPEG has a lossy compression format, the pixel information is saved into a file and then read out, some of the pixel values will have a little change.
 There is a quality parameter that can be set between 0 and 100 when saving.
 The larger the parameter, the more fidelity the picture has.
 In general, 70 or 80 is sufficient

 - JPEG has no transparency information